Roadmap

 Sync cadence

 The client batches edits every few seconds.
-If nothing changed, it sends a heartbeat to keep the session active.
-We also expose a manual "Save now" action that forces an immediate snapshot.
+When no edits occur, it sends a heartbeat to keep the session active.
+A manual Save now action always forces an immediate snapshot.

 Conflict resolution